-2 Combined review of operations Disclosure relating to German takeover law 3 Responsibility statement 4 Consolidated financial statements 5 Further information RWE Annual Report 2022
+2 Combined review of operations Disclosure relating to German takeover law 3 Responsibility statement

 The Annual General Meeting of 28 April 2021 authorised the Executive Board to increase the company's capital stock subject to the approval of the Supervisory Board by up to €346,224,663.04 through the issuance of up to 135,244,009 bearer shares (authorised capital).
 The authorisation is limited to five years and expires on 27 April 2026.